Oklahoma Leopold Conservation Award Seeks Nominees

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes those who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac,” Leopold called for an ethical relationship between people and the land they own and manage.

-Nominations may be submitted on behalf of a landowner, or landowners may nominate themselves.
+Nominations may be submitted on behalf of a landowner, or landowners may apply themselves.
 Applications are reviewed by an independent panel of agricultural and conservation leaders.
 The application can be found at www.sandcountyfoundation.org/ApplyLCA.

-The application deadline date is August 15, 2021.
-Applications can be emailed to firstname.lastname@example.org.
-If mailed, applications must be postmarked by August 15, and mailed to:
+The application deadline date is August 15, 2022.
+Applications must be emailed to firstname.lastname@example.org.

 “The Leopold Conservation Award is the highest acknowledgement a farmer or rancher can receive,” said Sarah Blaney, Oklahoma Association of Conservation Districts Executive Director.
 “It is an excellent opportunity to highlight the incredible work of Oklahoma’s land stewards.”

 “As a national sponsor for Sand County Foundation’s Leopold Conservation Award, American Farmland Trust celebrates the hard work and dedication of farmers, ranchers and forestland owners,” said John Piotti, AFT President and CEO.
 “At AFT we believe that conservation in agriculture requires a focus on the land, the practices and the people and this award recognizes the integral role of all three.”

 “Recipients of this award are examples of how Aldo Leopold’s land ethic is alive and well today.
 Their dedication to conservation shows how individuals can improve the health of the land while producing food and fiber,” said Kevin McAleese, Sand County Foundation President and CEO.